 Certification and Employment

-At the same time, During fall you’ll be working on submit your Teacher Performance Assessment (Ed-TPA) for submission during Fall of year two.
+At the same time, Fall quarter student teaching you will working on submit your Teacher Performance Assessment (Ed-TPA) for submission during Fall of year two.
 This portfolio includes video and essays to show your skills in planning, instruction, and assessment.
 The Ed-TPA is scored by outside evaluators as required by state law for certification.

-During winter you’ll prepare for the job search by crafting a strong resume, collecting your letters of recommendation and participating in mock interviews and job fairs.
+Winter quarter year two you will prepare for the job search by crafting a strong resume, collecting your letters of recommendation and participating in mock interviews and job fairs.
 You may begin applying for teaching jobs as soon as February.
 Hiring offers are usually contingent upon graduation and certification.
 Our placement rate for the past several years has been over 90%.

-During spring, Over the course of year two, you’ll work with our office to complete all the necessary paperwork all forms with guidance from our office in order to become certified as a teacher in Washington State.to obtain your teaching certificate as quickly as possible after graduation.
+Spring quarter year two Over the course of year two, you will work with our office to complete all the necessary paperwork all forms with guidance from our office in order to become certified as a teacher in Washington State.to obtain your teaching certificate as quickly as possible after graduation.